mattstanbrell/tinyvec-swift/bindings/swift/README.md

 Try searching 'Star Wars' or 'Machine learning'.

 The timing only includes search time, not time spent embedding the query.
+The query is automatically embedded if the user stops typing for 0.3 seconds.
+In the future we hope to use an on-device embedding model so everything can be done on-device and offline. but this works for testing.

 ## Documentation